yoctoproject/poky/documentation/dev-manual/packages.rst

 -  :term:`PR`: The recipe revision.

--  :term:`SRCPV`: The OpenEmbedded
-   build system uses this string to help define the value of :term:`PV` when the source code revision needs to be included in it.

 -  :yocto_wiki:`PR Service </PR_Service>`: A
    network-based service that helps automate keeping package feeds compatible with existing package manager applications such as RPM,